Bin collections

 For more information view the Licensing premises and club certificate licence guidance notes - new and variation.

-Complete the Premises - notification of a change of name and/or and send this with the relevant payment.
+Complete the Premises - notification of a change of name and/or address form and send this with the relevant payment.
 Our Licensing payments page explains what fees apply and how to pay them.
 If you have paid by debit/credit card or by Bacs before you have submitted your application form then you must include a copy of your receipt with the application.
 Any application received without the payment will not be processed.

 You must also send in a current copy of your premises licence to accompany the application, if you cannot provide this then you will be required to pay the fee of £10.50 for a replacement licence.
 Our Licensing payments page explains how to pay them.